kamranahmedse/developer-roadmap/src/roadmaps/kubernetes/kubernetes.md

   headline: "Kubernetes"
   description: "Learn how to use Kubernetes with this interactive step by step guide in 2023.
 We also have resources and short descriptions attached to the roadmap items so you can get everything you want to learn in one place."
   imageUrl: "https://roadmap.sh/roadmaps/kubernetes.png"
-  datePublished: "2023-01-05"
+  datePublished: "2023-02-07"
-  dateModified: "2023-01-20"
+  dateModified: "2023-02-07"
 seo:
   title: "Kubernetes"
-  description: "Step by step guide to learn Kubernetes using this roadmap.
-Community driven, articles, resources, guides, interview questions, quizzes for modern kubernetes development."
+  description: "Step by step guide to learn Kubernetes in 2023.
+We also have resources and short descriptions attached to the roadmap items so you can get everything you want to learn in one place."
   keywords:
     - "kubernetes tutorial"
     - "step by step kubernetes"